jaydenaung/aws-cloudwatch-proxy-instance-for-cloudguard/README.md

 ### Launch an EC2 instance

-Firstly, we need to deploy an EC2 instance to act as "proxy" server.The server can be any Linux server the demo.
-In our lab, we will be using "AWS Linux".
+Firstly, we need to deploy an EC2 instance to act as "proxy" server.The server can be any Linux server.
+In our lab, we will be using "Amazon Linux".

-If you are not familiar with how to launch an EC2 instgance, please check out this [how to launch an EC2 instance.](https://docs.aws.amazon.com/quickstarts/latest/vmlaunch/step-1-launch-instance.html)
+If you are not familiar with how to launch an EC2 instance, please check out this [how to launch an EC2 instance.](https://docs.aws.amazon.com/quickstarts/latest/vmlaunch/step-1-launch-instance.html)

 You should also set up the instance's networking so that it can communicate with the CloudGuard management server.
 By default, if it is deployed into a same VPC as Management Server, it can communicate with the management server.
 We'll also need to make sure that Security Groups of both Management Server and CloudWatch proxy instance allow SSH traffic to and from each other.

 ### Configure IAM Role

-If your cloudwatch proxy instance already has an IAM role associated with it, make sure that you include the IAM policy below.
+If your cloudwatch proxy instance already has an IAM role associated with it, make sure that you include the ***CloudWatchAgentServerPolicy** IAM policy.
 If you don't already have an IAM role assigned to your instance, you can use your IAM credentials for the next steps or you can assign an IAM role to that instance.
-For more information, see Attaching an IAM Role to an Instance.

-### To configure your IAM role or user for CloudWatch Logs
+### To configure your IAM role for CloudWatch Logs

 Open the IAM console at https://console.aws.amazon.com/iam/.